Capital Walls adds new mural to Albany

 Art comes in all different forms, shapes and sizes.
 Some just happen to be over 50 feet tall.

-“I saw her shirt and it said “Sawubona” so, it’s a greeting in Zulu, but it’s also more than a greeting,” Artist Risa Tochigi said.
-“As human we are greater together bound by culture.
+“I saw her shirt and it said ‘Sawubona.’
+So, it’s a greeting in Zulu, but it’s also more than a greeting,” Artist Risa Tochigi said.
+“As humans, we are greater together bound by culture.
 It says ‘I see you, you’re important to me and I value you.’”

-It all stems from the Capital Walls project, which is has been around for about 5 years and is a way to support creatives and allow them to share their stories.
+It all stems from the Capital Walls project, which has been around for about five years.
+The project is a way to support creatives and let them share their stories.
 For T.C.
 Weaver, otherwise known as Rez1, he says it’s about creating your own world and supporting one another.

 With now 17 murals to date, Director of Albany Center Gallery and Curator of Capital Walls, Tony Iadicicco says the project keeps growing and inspiring.